- Work/Life Balance

 I have been working at Amazon full-time (More than 5 years)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 I applied online.
-The process took 2 weeks.
-I interviewed at Amazon (Melbourne (Australia)) in February 2020.
+The process took 4 weeks.
+I interviewed at Amazon (Melbourne (Australia)) in April 2021.

 Applied for the SDM role, an AWS recruiter reached out to explain the process, initial 1 hour screening meeting (virtual).
 After the call, the recruiter called to inform that the next step is the Interview Loop.
 I had to sign an NDA at this point.
 They also wanted to know my salary expectations written down in response to the same email.